TediusTimmy/FunnyMachine/README.md

 This is just XORing belt location 14 with some other belt location.
 ### BRA
 This is a conditional jump if location 15 is zero (and location 15 is hard-coded to be zero).
 Don't frown at my childish jokes.
 I did decide that SEX was unnecessary, though I could fit it in with the BCD instructions.
+### RET
+This is a conditional jump if location 15 is zero.

 ## Postmortem
 This is a list of nice-to-haves.
 I will collect them here, before either deciding against them or implementing them.
 ### LDN
 Load nybble.
 An instruction to compliment LDI that takes a belt location, shifts it left by four, and then uses the second argument slot of the instruction to fill in those four bits.
+Given that the second argument slot is the 4 most-significant bits, it could replace those bits in the argument with those bits in the instruction.
+Hmm....
 ### PICK
 It will be very hard to incorporate PICK, because it is a three argument conditional operator.
 It is conditional, so there needs to be a belt location to query.
 If true, copy the first argument.
 If false, copy the second argument.
 This is a Mill conditional operation, and it needs operations like this because of how hard it is to keep the belt consistent.
 I'd have to drop the branch instructions for PICK.
 It's a tough call.
 Maybe, move BRCC family into RET, and if the high bit of operation select is set, then argument 2 is sign extended into a 4-bit immediate....
 The farthest that Pong branches is 12 instructions....